signmotion/astronomical_measurements/README.md

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute).
 Longread for deep diving for first-timers and for veterans.
 - [Summer Guide from Google](https://youtu.be/qGTQ7dEZXZc).

-The package **IdGen** is open-source, stable and well-tested.
+The package **AstronomicalMeasurements** is open-source, stable and well-tested.
 Development happens on [GitHub](https://github.com/signmotion/astronomical_measurements).
 Feel free to report issues or create a pull-request there.